TheProfs/bitpaper-api-docs/source/index.html.md

 > Responds with HTTP 204 if successful or an HTTP error otherwise.

 Deletes a specific paper.
-The data of the paper is deleted and it's link is made permanently inaccessible.
+The content of the paper is permanently deleted and it's URL is made permanently inaccessible.

 ### HTTP Request